 - This also occurs because many scientists believe that the behavior of various local populations may indicate the existence of two or more subspecies of Orca.

 The adult Orca possesses a very distinctive color pattern and is therefore rarely confused with any other creature, even at a distance.

 Typically, the animal presents black on the back with sides and chest a bright white in color.

 There is also a white patch present behind and above the eye.

-The dorsal fin of the male is also approximately twice the size of that of the female.
+The dorsal fin of the male is also twice the size of that of the female.

-Due to their great range and global distribution, an exact estimate of their numbers is impossible.
+Due to its great range and global distribution, an exact estimate of its numbers is impossible.
 However, the general estimate is that there are at least 50,000 extant Orca individuals at this time.

-Though they are present globally, the greatest concentrations exist in higher latitudes and coastal regions.
-The largest population concentration is the region of the Antarctic.
+Though the species remains present globally, the greatest concentrations exist in higher latitudes and coastal regions.
+The largest population concentration also lives in the region of the Antarctic.